w3f/Grants-Program/applications/bdwallet.md

 BD Wallet which formerly known as Black Diamond Ratings, was created in January 2018, it is the first jury-type blockchain project rating in the world, with more than 500 professional reviewers, all of whom are senior practitioners in the blockchain industry.
 The rating range includes exchange ratings, cryptocurrency ratings.
 Currently, it has accumulated 17,000+ ratings, it is the largest cryptocurrency rating agency in China.

 On August 15, 2020, the company strategically merged with Bi Da Wallet and officially changed its name to Black Diamond Wallet.
 Black Diamond Wallet has now developed into a digital open financial one-stop solution platform integrating cryptocurrency storage, financial service, project rating and industry social contact.

+We have a professional review team to look for high-quality projects on the market and put them on the rating database.
+Users or project issuers can also submit project information to us, which can be included in the project database after passing the review.

+At the same time, we have a team of professional reviewers to score and rate the items in the rating library, as well as to post comments.
+The reviewer is a professional blockchain practitioner or cryptocurrency investor.
+It takes 3 years of industry experience and more than 500,000 encrypted assets to be eligible to serve as a reviewer, and provide relevant certificates to the BD team for review.
+Provide this rigorous screening mechanism to ensure that each reviewer is professional and to ensure fair and impartial scoring and rating of projects.
+Of course, the reason why reviewers will actively participate in our project review is because we will give a certain amount of HZT token rewards for high-quality reviews.

+Combining ratings and wallets is where our BDWallet is innovative.
+We provide users with professional project ratings.
+Users can view the project profile, reviewer evaluations, and reviewer ratings of related currencies through our rating library, so as to deepen users’ understanding of the project and avoid users not knowing the project.
+The situation makes blind investment decisions.

+And users can leave a comment under each rating, and other users can also see the message, so that users can increase their stickiness and frequency of use of the wallet.
+Users not only use the wallet as a tool, but also a channel for obtaining and understanding project information.

 BD Wallet will fully support the construction and development of the Polkadot ecosystem: